 During registration for the semester that students anticipate graduation, they must contact the Registrar's office to register for MTSA6100 and pay all associated fees (self registration is not available for this course).

 Once students register for MTSA6100, they should contact the Summative Assessment Coordinator and verify their enrollment into the Summative Assessment Blackboard site, which houses the exam and additional helpful information.

 All graduation deadlines are firm.

-The Summative Assessment consists of 100 true-false and multiple choice questions gleaned from the courses that make up the Foundational Studies Component of the degree.
+The Summative Assessment consists of 100 true-false and multiple choice questions gleaned from the courses that make up the degree.
 This timed exam is taken and graded via the Summative Assessment Blackboard site.

 The exam is opened for students to take during the following periods of time:

 December graduation: after November 1, but no later than December 1